 Six years ago, Andy Hamer was awarded a degree in Business Administration by Frankfurt School of Finance & Management, after completing a degree course in parallel with his professional training.
 For the next two years he worked in the German Small & Midcaps team of Dresdner Kleinwort’s Investment Banking division.
-In early 2010 he moved to Commerzbank in New York and has been working in their Equity Sales team ever since.
-He advises American institutional investors – primarily hedge funds – on their investments in European equities.
-Andy Hamer was awarded a faculty scholarship by Frankfurt School; in those days only one such award was made.
-Last year he decided to give something back and became a ‘Germany Scholarship’ sponsor.
+In early 2010 he moved to Commerzbank in New York and worked in their Equity Sales team, where he adviced American institutional investors – primarily hedge funds – on their investments in European equities.
+Currently, Hamer is Managing Partner at Hudson Square Investment Management.

 To what extent did your studies prepare you for the day-to-day pressures of working life?
 What did you find particularly useful?